Temperance movement in the United States: Temperance fountains

 Simon Benson, an Oregon lumberman, was a tee-totaler who wanted to discourage his workers from drinking alcohol in the middle of the day.
-In 1912, Benson gave the City of Portland USD$10,000 for the installation of twenty bronze drinking fountains.
+In 1912, Benson gave the City of Portland US$10,000 for the installation of twenty bronze drinking fountains.
 As of May 2012, these fountains, known as "Benson Bubblers", continue to be used as functional public drinking devices in downtown Portland; two Portland "Benson Bubbler" locations are Eastbank Esplanade and the corner of "3rd and Burnside".

 Pamphlet from the Minnesota Total Abstinence Society promoting a dry state, 1918.

 Third wave temperance: 1893–1933

 The defeat of Mormon polygamy in 1890 left only one of the great moral causes of the 19th century unaddressed.
 The last wave of temperance in the United States saw the rise of the Anti-Saloon League (ASL), which successfully pushed for National Prohibition from its enactment in 1920 to its repeal in 1933.
 This heavily prohibitionist wave attracted a diverse coalition: doctors, pastors, and eugenicists; Klansmen and liberal internationalists; business leaders and labor radicals; conservative evangelicals and liberal theologians.